SamoySamoy/simple-lib/README.md

-Manage your books with mongodb
+Manage your books with mongodb, express(nodejs) and pugjs